 Wakame is a type of seaweed used eaten in Japanese cuisine.
 Learn about its culinary uses, varieties, health benefits, and how to incorporate more wakame into your diet.

 Wakame (わかめ・若布) is a type of edible seaweed.
 It is commonly used in miso soup, tofu salad, and side dishes such as sunomono.
-It’s a nutrient-dense sea vegetable that has been cultivated in Japan and Korea for centuries.
+It’s a nutrient-dense sea vegetable cultivated in Japan and Korea for centuries.

 Table of contents